Free soviets: History

 Following the victory of the Insurgent Army over the White movement in Ukraine, on 7 January 1920, they issued a declaration to Ukrainian workers and peasants, which proposed that they restart the construction of "free soviets" outside of political party control.
+They repealed both the legislation passed by Anton Denikin's Southern Russian government and by the Ukrainian Soviet Socialist Republic, transferred land to peasants and workplaces to their workers, and proclaimed the establishment of free soviets.
+They also proclaimed the establishment of freedom of assembly, freedom of the press and speech, as well as free exchange for the working class, while also taking a stance against any "counterrevolutionary" activity and establishing the death penalty for banditry.
 The Bolsheviks, who opposed any federation of "free soviets", responded the following day by launching an attack against the Makhnovshchina, liquidating insurgent positions around Huliaipole by the end of the month.
 In subsequent addresses, the Insurgents denounced the "communist hangmen" for breaking up the "free soviets", which had themselves been reconstituted after insurgent victories against the Whites, and called for Ukrainian workers and peasants to rise up against the Bolsheviks and reestablish a "regime of free soviets".
 The insurgents intensified their propaganda efforts in favor of "free soviets", even issuing a number of appeals to Red Army soldiers, in which they declared that their immediate goal was "to install a free soviet regime without the power of the Bolsheviks, without the predominance of any party."
 The Makhnovists eventually called for a "Third Revolution" against the one-party state, in an attempt to rally all supporters of "free soviets" to their banner.

 In October 1920, a Military and Political Agreement between the Makhnovists and Bolsheviks was signed.
 However, the Fourth Clause of the Political Agreement was a point of contention, as it outlined that "[t]he local worker and peasant population, shall be free, in the area of operations of the Makhnovist Army, to organise free institutions of economic and political self-administration, as also their autonomous and federative links - by agreement with the State organs of the Soviet Republic."
 In the wake of the agreement, the "free soviets" were briefly revived in areas controlled by the Makhnovists.
 Throughout November, seven popular assemblies were convened in Huliaipole to discuss the issue, eventually resulting in the re-establishment of the Huliaipole Soviet on 16 November and the publication of the Fundamental Theses of the Free Toilers' Soviet, which laid out guidelines for establishing "free soviets".
+The Makhnovists did not renounce their territorial claims, with Makhno himself hoping they would establish an autonomous republic of free soviets in southeastern Ukraine.
 However, to the Bolsheviks, this system of "free soviets" presented a direct challenge to the "dictatorship of the proletariat".
 By 26 November, the Bolsheviks had broken the agreement and attacked the Makhnovshchina, definitively liquidating the "free soviet" system.